European & Asian Handicap Betting Explained

-Wins: The game ended a 0-0 draw, however we bet on Nottingham +1.
+Wins: The game ended a 0-0 draw, but we bet on Nottingham +1.
 So we have to add one to their score leaving us with Arsenal 0 - 1 Nottingham.
 Nottingham have now won, so our bet wins.

 Arsenal 1 - 0 Nottingham

-Loses: The game ended 1-0 to Arsenal, however we bet on Nottingham +1.
+Loses: The game ended 1-0 to Arsenal, but we bet on Nottingham +1.
 So we have to add one to their score leaving us with Arsenal 1 - 1 Nottingham.
 This means it was a draw and so our bet loses.

 Arsenal 0 - 1 Nottingham

-Wins: The game ended 1-0 to Nottingham, however we bet on Nottingham +1.
+Wins: The game ended 1-0 to Nottingham, but we bet on Nottingham +1.
 So we have to add one to their score leaving us with Arsenal 0 - 2 Nottingham.
 Nottingham have still won, so our bet wins.